CEDARScript/cedarscript-grammar/README.md

 ## A SQL-like language for code analysis and transformations

-CEDARScript is a SQL-like language designed to concisely:
+`CEDARScript` is a SQL-like language designed to _concisely_:
 1. **Express code manipulations and refactorings** (if you know what you want to change in your code);
    - The CEDARScript runtime can edit any file in the code base according to the commands it reads
 2. **Perform code analysis** to quickly get to know a large code base without having to read all contents of all files.
    - The CEDARScript runtime searches through the whole code base and only returns the desired results

 ## Usage

+### Improving LLM <-> codebase interactions

-CEDARScript can be used to improve how AI coding assistants interact with codebases, learn about your code, and communicate their code modification intentions while keeping token usage _low_.
+`CEDARScript` can be used as a way to standardize and improve how AI coding assistants interact with codebases, learn about your code, and communicate their code modification intentions while keeping token usage _low_.
 This efficiency allows for more complex operations within token limits.

-It provides a standardized way to express complex code modification and analysis operations, making it easier for AI-assisted development tools to understand and execute these tasks.
+It provides a concise way to express complex code modification and analysis operations, making it easier for AI-assisted development tools to understand and perform these tasks.

+### Use as a refactoring language / _diff_ format

+One can use `CEDARScript` to concisely and unambiguously represent code modifications at a higher level than a standard diff format can.

+IDEs can store the local history of files in CEDARScript format, and this can also be used for searches.

 ## Key Features: